swidler/roam-python/README.md

 	-re flag for logging info--use when logging not desired -an flag for running annotation--use when annotation not desired

-    The stages are "create_files", "DMR", "permute", "permutstat", and "plotmethylation".
+    The stages are "create_ancient_files", "create_modern_fies", "DMR", "permute", "permutstat", and "plotmethylation".
-    The first stage, create_files, takes text files from the RoAM process and converts them into pickled files that the rest of the process uses.
-It is a prerequisite to the other stages.
-It can be run by itself or with the other stages, but need not be run more than once for a give group of samples.
+    The first 2 stages, create_ancient_files and create_modern_files, take text files from the RoAM process and convert them into pickled files that the rest of the process uses.
+They are prerequisites to the other stages.
+They can be run alone or with the other stages, but need not be run more than once for a give group of samples.
     The DMR step compares the methylation of the samples and finds differentially methylated regions.
 It creates both a text file and a pickled file of the DMR object, for use by the subsequent stages.